adamlogic/hot-tips/published/request-ids.md

-Your Heroku logs are critical to troubleshooting issues and understanding the behavior of your application.
-Request IDs are how you correlate Heroku's router logs with your application's logs.
+Application logs are critical to troubleshooting issues and understanding the behavior.
+Request IDs are how you correlate logs for a single request.

-It's up to you to ensure your application includes the Request ID in it's log output.
+It's up to you to ensure your application includes the Request ID in log output.
 For newer versions of Rails, this is added by default.

 ---